tanmay5268/Linux-shell/README.md

 # Linux Shell

-A simple Linux shell implemented in C. This project is designed to mimic a basic shell environment, allowing users to execute commands, handle input/output redirection, and implement other fundamental shell functionalities.
+A simple Linux shell implemented in C by **Tanmay**.
+This project is designed to mimic a basic shell environment, allowing users to execute commands, handle input/output redirection, and implement other fundamental shell functionalities.

 ## Features